auxa/Reverse-Proxy/README.md

 Use `nodemon test` to run

+## Blacklisting websites.

+To blacklist a website you can either:

+1. Add the websites you want to blacklist to the *websites.json* failed
+2. You can enter the address of the website you blacklist into the command line (eg. To block "bob.com" enter: bob.com and www.bob.com)

+To remove a blacklist do the opposite as from above

 ## To-dos

-1. Enable Caching.
-2. Allow for dynamic blacklisting of websites.
+1. Allow for dynamic blacklisting of websites.